chaoma1988/Machine_Learning_Coursera_Andrew_Ng/README.md

 # Machine_Learning_Coursera_Andrew_Ng
-This is my solutions to the Coursera online course on machine learning by Andrew Ng.
+(1) This is my solutions to the Coursera online course on machine learning by Andrew Ng.
-Notice, only the files that need to be completed is uploaded.
+(2) Notice, only the files that need to be completed is uploaded.
+(3) This course is studied in July 2018.